 Once the identification of Target Company takes place, the next step is to prepare enough documentation for the process and initiate introductory meetings.
 The Surviving Company has to prepare documents like Non-Disclosure Agreement, Letter of Intent, Confidential Information Memorandum, Indication of Interest, Purchase Agreement, etc.

 Once documentation is cleared, the Purchasing Company conducts an introductory meeting with the Target Company.
 These kinds of meetings help to understand the Target Company’s culture and its requirements.
 It is an opportunity for the Target Company to put forward their side.

 After considering all aspects and valuation, the Purchasing Company makes an offer.
 This offer is actually a fair price to be paid for buying a stake in Target Company.
 A lot of negotiations take place at this stage.
 Sometimes, cancellation of the deal takes place at this stage due to a lack of common interest.

-This is the last step where the final contract is signed by both parties.
+This is the last step where both parties sign the final contract.
 After all negotiation and due diligence, this is the final stage of the process where actually the acquisition takes place.
 The Acquiring Company and the Target Company come up with a legal binding at this stage and completely locks the deal.
 Both parties have to abide by the legal contract.

 Conclusion of Acquiring Company

 The acquisition is a process that takes place at both the Large and Small-Medium levels.
 The Acquiring Company has to perform the process with the utmost diligence, as a lot of time, money, and energy investment takes place in Target Company.
 If the Acquiring Company ignores the loopholes or bad signs in the Target Company, then this will lead to Acquisition failure.
 As a result, to avoid such failure, it is of vital importance to conduct this process with due diligence to get the advantage of synergy and economies of scale.